JAlcocerT/Linux/content/docs/Debian/securing_linux.md

 prev: docs/Debian/
 ---

-First things first - Remember to have your system packages & Kernel updated.
+First things first - Remember to have your system **packages & Kernel updated**.

+This is a very first step.
+For servers or your daily driver.

 ```sh
 sudo apt update && apt upgrade